-Rajiv Malik.
 Mr. Malik has served as Mylan's President since January 1, 2012 and has more than 36 years of experience in the pharmaceutical industry.
 Previously, Mr. Malik held various senior roles at Mylan, including executive vice president and chief operating officer from July 2009 to December 2012, and head of Global Technical Operations from January 2007 to July 2009.
-Mr. Malik has been integral in developing the strategies for the Company's acquisitions and, more importantly, in the execution and integration of acquisitions, specifically the generics business of Merck KGaA; the injectables business of Bioniche; Agila Specialties, a global injectables company; the EPD Business; Famy Care's women's healthcare businesses; Meda; and most recently, the non-sterile, topicals-focused business of Renaissance Acquisition Holdings, LLC.
+Mr. Malik has been integral in developing the strategies for the Company's acquisitions and, more importantly, in the execution and integration of acquisitions, specifically the generics business of Merck KGaA; the injectables business of Bioniche; Agila Specialties, a global injectables company; the EPD Business; Famy Care's women's healthcare businesses; Meda, a leading international specialty pharmaceutical company that sells prescription and over-the-counter products; and most recently, the non-sterile, topicals-focused business of Renaissance Acquisition Holdings, LLC.